Berkeley-CS195/sp23/assignments/essay1.md

 ## Submission

 The essay will be submitted in bCourses.

-**Hard deadline**: The posted essay deadline is a hard deadline as we have a short turnaround to match peer graders.
-If you are unable to submit by the deadline for any reason (e.g., midterms DSP, forgot to submit, technical difficulties, personal emergency, super stressed, etc.), please email us ASAP so we can accommodate you—which may involve extending this essay period or submitting a make-up essay later in the semester.
+Please visit our syllabus for our [Accommodations policy](../about.html#accommodations).

 ## Grading and Rubric